suslabs/el-levert/README.md

 -   util
 -   zlib

-### External module whitelist:

--   canvas.cjs - Customized canvas and webgl implementation
--   three - three.js

 ### Global scope:

 -   tag - Similar to the `tag` object in pure js.
+Only available when executing from a tag.
 -   msg - Similar to the `msg` object in pure js.
 -   reply, request, fetchTag, dumpTags, findUsers - Async versions of their pure js counterparts.